Pink Eye Treatment in Tehachapi and Ridgecrest, CA

 - Oral or eye drop medications (e.g., anti-histamines or antibiotics)

 - Symptom management types (hand hygiene, cool compresses, removal of allergens, etc.)

 - Updated prescription eyewear, including prescription sunglasses or temporary use of eyeglasses instead of contacts

 Is It Pink Eye?

 Don't hesitate to schedule an eye exam if you're struggling with pink, itchy, irritated eyes.
-Call Caroline Robinson Optometry today to schedule an appointment and get relief.
+Call Caroline Robison Optometry today to schedule an appointment and get relief.
 Contact Caroline Robison Optometry today at (661) 972-6890 in Tehachapi or (760) 375-4496 in Ridgecrest.